mattmcspirit/azurestack/README.md

 * Progress Tracking and rerun reliability with ConfigASDK database hosted on SqlLocalDB (2017)
 * Stores script output in a ConfigASDKOutput.txt, for future reference
 * Supports usage in offline/disconnected environments
+* New -serialMode which excecutes VM deployments in serial, rather than parallel - better for older hardware

 Additionally, if you encounter an issue, try re-running the script with the same command you used to run it previously.
 The script is written in such a way that it shouldn't try to rerun previously completed steps.